 Whitening is not guaranteed but most people are able to get 1-3 shades lighter teeth with bleaching.
 Bleaching will not whiten porcelain crowns or composite tooth-colored bonding.
 Teeth that are yellow in color bleach best.
 It is more difficult to bleach brown colored teeth and gray teeth are nearly impossible to bleach.

-Call us at 303-572-4487 if you would like to discuss which teeth whitening option is right for you or click here to learn more about the quick, safe and pain free teeth whitening services offered at Wynkoop Dentistry.
+Call us at 303-572-4487 if you would like to discuss which teeth whitening option is right for you or click here to learn more about the quick, safe and pain free teeth whitening services offered at Wynkoop Dental.

 We’d love to help you brighten up those pearly whites!